ririRKR/CRC_model_analysis/README.md

 I presented this project with the following posters at my school’s Celebration of Innovation: a STEM symposium featuring over 50 researchers and more than 400 attendees.
 While my research partner Eloise S focused on references and figure explanations, I performed model modifications, generated the training/results graphs, and wrote the discussion.

+Note: Generative AI was used to assist with both coding and documentation in this project.
+All AI-generated code was reviewed and tested before analysis.
+Analysis decisions and results reflect my own work.

 ### Poster 1: Introduction, Methods, and Training Data
 <img width="1356" height="913" alt="image" src="https://github.com/user-attachments/assets/fb51212b-92bb-47f7-a0f6-16f0441ebe28" />